How to Use this Website

 What can I find on the "State Resources" page?

-This is the first place anyone should go to begin understanding the specifics of the redistricting process in a particular state.
+This is the first place to visit to begin understanding specifics of the redistricting process in a particular state.

 To demonstrate movement of the population and provide historical perspective, explore an "On the Move" lesson for your state.
-The lesson identifies the fifteen largest cities in each state over three time periods using census data, ending in 2010.
+The lesson identifies the fifteen largest cities in each state over four time periods using census data, ending in 2020.
 This lesson can be used with National Geographic's Giant State Maps and cones or with tabletop paper driving maps and stackable items, such as buttons or LEGOs.

-State Resources provides an opportunity for students and community members to create their own electoral district maps, each state with more than one congressional district has an ArcGIS exercise allowing the construction of districts by county.
-Also, if you want more specific information about a state's electoral procedures, the State Resources pages feature selected organizations and contacts.
+State Resources pages provide an opportunity for students and community members to create their own electoral district maps; each state with more than one congressional district has an ArcGIS exercise allowing the construction of districts by county.
+The State Resources pages also feature selected organizations and contacts related to each state.

 -